The MIT Libraries encourage alumni/ae of the Institute to make use of the Libraries during their visits to campus.

 - Current MIT faculty, students and staff have priority access to physical, electronic, and staff resources.

-- Alumni/ae must abide by the Libraries Guidelines for use and Computer use policy.
+- Alumni/ae must abide by the Library use policy.

 On-line help is available at all times: